jamesshore/ergotest/docs/automation_api.md

 * [afterAll()](test_api.md#afterall) results are found in [TestSuiteResult.afterAll](#testsuiteresultbeforeall)
 * [describe()](test_api.md#describe) and [it()](test_api.md#it) results are found in [TestSuiteResult.tests](#testsuiteresulttests)

+Global beforeAll/afterAll results are found in the top-level _TestSuiteResult_.

 > **Note:** You don't need to loop through the properties of _TestSuiteResult_.
 The easiest way to collect all the tests in your test run is to call one of its convenience methods, such as [TestSuiteResult.allTests()](#testsuiteresultalltests) or [TestSuiteResult.allMatchingTests()](#testsuiteresultallmatchingtests).

 **TestCaseResult** has properties corresponding to the functions related to running a test: